radrajith/gerbmerge/README.md

 # Gerbmerge
-A detailed explanation of how I used gerbmerge to combine multiple eagle boards for [fusionpcb](https://www.seeedstudio.com/fusion_pcb.html) manufacturing.
+A detailed explanation of how we used gerbmerge to combine multiple eagle boards for [fusionpcb](https://www.seeedstudio.com/fusion_pcb.html) manufacturing.

 Softare Notes:
 * [Eagle7.6](https://cadsoft.io/) - CAM file format(s)